StartArticlesGeneration Z changed what we knew about training new leaders

 Generation Z changed what we knew about training new leaders

-The generational integration, inclusive, can greatly accelerate the learning process and the building of a collaborative environment.
-However, if ignored, deadly negative impacts will appear.
-Another study, andHarvard Business Review, It revealed that 63% of the differences between generations in the corporate environment are in communication styles and 57% in professional growth expectations.
-Respect for leadership no longer comes solely from the position, but only the impact, coherence and purpose conveyed by the leader
+Generational integration, in fact, can significantly accelerate the learning process and the development of a collaborative environment.
+However, if ignored, fatal negative impacts will inevitably appear.
+Another study, from theHarvard Business ReviewIt revealed that 63% of the differences between generations in the corporate environment are in communication styles and 57% in professional growth expectations.
+Respect for leadership no longer comes solely from the position, but from the impact, consistency, and purpose conveyed by the leader.

 Fabiana Pauli